Big Boys (film)

 Big Boys is a 2023 American coming-of-age comedy film written, directed, co-produced, and co-edited by Corey Sherman (in his feature directorial debut).
 It stars Isaac Krasner as a teenage boy who develops an unexpected crush on his cousin's new boyfriend during a camping trip.
 Dora Madison, David Johnson III, Taj Cross, and Emily Deschanel appear in supporting roles.

 The film had its world premiere at the 37th BFI Flare: London LGBTIQ+ Film Festival on March 18, 2023, and was theatrically released in the United States on May 31, 2024, by Dark Star Pictures.
-It received positive reviews from critics, who praised Krasner's performance and Sherman's direction.
+The film was universally acclaimed by critics, who praised Krasner's performance and Sherman's direction.
 At the 40th Independent Spirit Awards, it was nominated for Best Breakthrough Performance (for Krasner) and the John Cassavetes Award.

 Plot

 Jamie, a 14-year-old culinary enthusiast, sets out on a weekend camping trip with his older brother Will and their cousin Allie.
-Jamie is disheartened when he learns Allie’s new boyfriend, Dan, will be joining them — until Dan turns out to be charming, friendly, and — as he puts it — a big boy, like Jamie.
-While Will chats sports with Dan and mocks Jamie’s love of cooking shows, Dan takes notice of the younger boy’s discomfort and steps in with quiet support.
+Jamie is disheartened when he learns Allie's new boyfriend, Dan, will be joining them — until Dan turns out to be charming, friendly, and — as he puts it — a big boy, like Jamie.
+While Will chats sports with Dan and mocks Jamie's love of cooking shows, Dan takes notice of the younger boy's discomfort and steps in with quiet support.

-Dan helps Jamie set up camp, encourages his interests, and treats him with kindness that stands in stark contrast to Will’s teasing.
+Dan helps Jamie set up camp, encourages his interests, and treats him with kindness that stands in stark contrast to Will's teasing.
 Their bond strengthens over shared games and cooking, gradually drawing Jamie out of his shell.
 Allie, meanwhile, wrestles with mixed emotions — proud to see Jamie connect with someone, but also slightly sidelined in her own relationship.

-A late-night encounter where Will enlists Jamie to help sneak out and meet girls reveals Jamie’s inner conflict.
+A late-night encounter where Will enlists Jamie to help sneak out and meet girls reveals Jamie's inner conflict.
 While Will flirts with a conventionally attractive girl, Jamie awkwardly avoids intimacy with her friend, unsure of his feelings.
 Throughout the trip, Jamie becomes increasingly fixated on Dan, whose gentle attention and empathy — including an open conversation about being teased by older brothers — stir something deeper in the teen.

 Their connection deepens during a hike gone awry, which strands them together in the woods.
 The dynamic briefly shifts as Jamie takes initiative; then Jamie falls and Dan tends to him.
 These experiences leave a lasting impact, prompting Jamie to reflect on his identity and feelings.

 In the final scene, as the group returns home, Jamie musters the courage to speak privately with Dan.
 Their conversation is quiet but meaningful, offering Jamie a moment of affirmation.